rexbrahh/libjzx/README.md

 The runtime exposes a lightweight `jzx_observer` callback table.
 Set it via `jzx_loop_set_observer()` to receive actor lifecycle, restart/escalation, and mailbox full events.

+See `docs/observability.md` for usage notes and how to interpret `zig build stress` output.

 ### Nix + direnv dev shell

 The repo ships with a flake-based development shell.
 If you use [direnv](https://direnv.net/):